tenox7/vncfox/README.md

     tenox7/vncfox:latest
 ```

+This container is dual architecture, AMD64 and ARM64, it can be run on Mac host with Apple Silicon, Raspberry PI, etc.

 VNC Password is: `vncfox`

+## Profiles

 If you want the profile to persist between sessions, mount `/home/vncfox/.mozilla` as a volume.
 Either create a persistent Docker volume or bind mount to a folder on the host.